tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 Rebalancing replica sets with pinned buckets requires a more complex algorithm.
-Here pinned_count[o] is the number of pinned buckets, and ``etalon_count`` is the etalon number of buckets per a replica set:
+Here pinned_count[o] is the number of pinned buckets, and ``etalon_count`` is the etalon number of buckets for a replica set:

 1. The ``rebalancer`` calculates the etalon number of buckets as if all buckets were not pinned.
-Then the rebalancer checks each replica set and compares the etalon number of buckets with the number of pinned buckets on a replica set.
+Then the rebalancer checks each replica set and compares the etalon number of buckets with the number of pinned buckets in a replica set.
-   If ``pinned_count < etalon_count``, non-locked replica sets (on this step all locked replica sets already are filtered out) with pinned buckets can receive new buckets.
+   If ``pinned_count < etalon_count``, non-locked replica sets (at this point all locked replica sets already are filtered out) with pinned buckets can receive new buckets.
 2. If ``pinned_count > etalon_count``, the disbalance cannot be fixed, as the